Canada Has Other Fish to Fry Between NAFTA Negotiation Rounds: CETA Provisionally Effective September 21, 2017

 By Daniel Watt, Partner at McInnes Cooper,

-David Wallace, Lawyer at McInnes Cooper
+David Wallace, Partner at McInnes Cooper

 The fourth round of NAFTA negotiations is set to start on October 11, 2017.
 But in the meantime, the Canada-European Union Comprehensive Economic Trade Agreement (CETA) took provisional effect on September 21, 2017.
 CETA is Canada’s largest trade initiative since NAFTA.
 And though the U.S. is Canada’s top fish and seafood export market, the EU is the world’s second-largest market – and its largest fish and seafood products importer.
 CETA gives Canadians far deeper access to this market, one into which Canadian fish and seafood exporters have only dipped their toes.
 And Atlantic Canadian fisheries are well-positioned to dive in.

 Here’s a reminder of what CETA means for Atlantic Canadian Fisheries.

 Please contact your McInnes Cooper lawyer or any member of the Fish & Seafood Team @ McInnes Cooper to discuss this topic or any other legal issue.